 Quality Assurance and Drug Management Programs

-For certain prescription drugs, we've set in place some additional requirements or limits on coverage.
-These requirements and limits ensure our members use medications in the most effective way possible, and also help us control drug plan costs.
-A team of doctors and pharmacists developed these requirements and limits to help provide quality coverage to our members.
+For certain prescription drugs, we've placed some additional limits on coverage.
+These limits ensure our members use medications in ways that are most helpful.
+The limits also help us control your drug costs.
 Here are some examples of these utilization management tools:

-For certain drugs, we require you to get pre-authorization.
-This means your physician needs our approval before you're able to fill these specific prescriptions.
+For certain drugs, you’ll need to get prior authorization.
+This means your doctor needs our approval before you're able to fill some prescriptions.
 If your doctor doesn't get approval, we may not cover the drug.

-For certain drugs, we limit the amount of the drug that we’ll cover, or the length of time we’ll cover the drug for.
-For example, we'll cover a maximum of 30 tablets of LIPITOR per prescription.
+For certain drugs, we limit the amount of the drug that we’ll cover or the length of time we’ll cover it.
+For example, we'll cover a maximum of 1 tablet per day of rosuvastatin.

-In some cases, we’ll require your doctor to prescribe a certain medication first—instead of another—to treat your condition.
-If the one we’ve required proves less effective, we’ll then cover the other drug to treat your condition.
+In some cases, your doctor will need to prescribe a certain medication instead of another to treat your condition(s).
+However, if the medicine proves less effective, we’ll then cover the other drug to treat your condition(s).

-When both a generic and brand-name drug are available, our network pharmacies will automatically provide you with generics—unless otherwise advised by your doctor.
-You can find out if your needed medication is subject to this limitation requirement by checking the formulary.
-If it is, you can request us to make an exception to our coverage rules.
+When both a generic and a brand-name drug are available, our network pharmacies will automatically provide you with generics, unless otherwise requested by your doctor.
+To find out which brand-name drugs would be approved, check our formulary.
+If the drug is not covered, you can request that we make an exception to our coverage rules.

-Through CVS Caremark, we conduct drug utilization reviews for all of our members, making sure they're getting safe and appropriate care.
+Through CVS Caremark, we conduct prescription drug reviews for all members to make sure you’re safe.
 These reviews are especially important for members who have more than one doctor prescribing medications.
-We conduct drug utilization reviews each time you fill a prescription, and by reviewing your records on a regular basis.
-During these reviews, we look for medication problems such as:
+We review your records on a regular basis.
+During these reviews, we look for possible medication problems such as:

-- Duplicate drugs that are unnecessary because you're taking another drug to treat the same medical condition
+- Duplicate drugs (because you're taking another drug to treat the same medical condition)

-- Drugs that are inappropriate because of your age or gender
+- Drugs that are not ideal because of your age or gender

-- Possible harmful interactions between drugs you're taking
+- Possible negative interactions between drugs you're taking

 - Drug allergies